amadeus4dev/developer-guides/docs/resources/flights.md

        --url https://test.api.amadeus.com/v2/shopping/flight-offers/prediction --data @-
 ```

-The prediction API returns the same content as Low Fare search with the
+The prediction API returns the same content as the Low Fare search with the
-addition of the `choiceProbability` field for each flight offer element
+addition of the `choiceProbability` field for each flight offer element.

 ```json
  {